miofis/cumpa2.0/README.md

 - TeamViewer or Anydesk
 - Skype call if necessary

-Thanks for reading the project
+Thanks for reading the project<br>
 Marcelo